 One of the grafted trees is a large tree with thin-skinned green fruit, (Bacon), the other 2 were smaller trees whose fruit has a black warty skin (Hass).

-Bacon started bearing small crops in 1995, and has since fruited reliably every year, though the size of the crop varies according to the weather.
+Bacon started bearing small crops in 1995, and thence fruited reliably every year, though the size of the crop varied according to the weather.

 In 2000 I removed the grafted Hass, which was not happy.
 Subsequent investigation revealed a large piece of concrete slab buried, presumably by the builders, about 6 inches below the bottom of it's root -run!
 The tree was transplanted to a friend's chook-run, where it receives lots of TLC.
 I have replaced it with a Bottlebrush or Callistemon.